pongpisit/cloudflare-workers-qbr-workshop/docs/03-profile-page.md

 # Module 3: Profile Page (30 minutes)

-Build a beautiful personal profile page with advanced styling and interactivity.
+Enhance your Worker with a beautiful personal profile page with advanced styling.

 ---